shekhargulati/52-technologies-in-2016/README.md

 29. **[Week 29: July 15, 2016](./29-golang-github-slacknotification)** [Go Language - GitHub System Status API & Slack Notifications](./29-golang-github-slacknotification/README.md).
 In this blog, we are going to investigate a few more features of the language and combine that into a real life application where we can monitor the status of the GitHub System via its Status API and report its current status directly into a Slack Team page.

+30. **[Week 29: July 17, 2016](./29-go-unit-testing)** [Learn GoLang For Great Good Part 2: Unit Testing in Go](./29-go-unit-testing/README.md).
+This week we will take our Go knowledge to the next level by learning how to perform unit testing in Go.
+Unit testing has become an essential skill set for every programmer.

 -----------
 You can follow me on twitter at [https://twitter.com/shekhargulati](https://twitter.com/shekhargulati) or email me at <shekhargulati84@gmail.com>.
 Also, you can read my blogs at [http://shekhargulati.com/](http://shekhargulati.com/)